 Is homeschooling the solution for your family?

 A 2011 National Center for Juvenile Justice report clearly shows an increase in juvenile court caseloads from where we were in 1960.
 A CDC.gov 2010 survey stated that almost 1/3 of high school students were in a physical fight in the previous 12 months with 1/3 of those fights on school property.
 There were 17.5% that claimed to have carried a weapon in the previous 30 days with 5.6% carrying on school property.
 Approximately 6% claimed to have carried a gun in the previous 30 days.
 There were 7.7% that reported being threatened by a weapon on school property in the last 12 months.
 The FBI’s UCR database shows in 2009 that 41% of all arrests are people 24 years old and under.
-Statistics for youth across all areas are going the wrong way.
+Statistics for youth across all areas have gone the wrong way.
 Youth crime is increasing and adult crime is decreasing.

 Negative juvenile behavior has been a matter of the ages, however many feel we are in uncharted waters and heading to disastrous results.
 Several changes in our world have taken place recently, many for the first time in man’s history.